-Park on a flat, level surface with the header on the ground, the ground speed lever (GSL) in the PARK position, and the steering wheel in the locked position (centered).
-To confirm that the parking brake is engaged, wait for the HPT to beep and display a red P symbol.
+Park on a flat, level surface with the header on the ground, the ground speed lever (GSL) in PARK position, and the steering wheel in locked position (centered).
+Wait for the HPT to beep and display a red P symbol to confirm the park brakes have engaged.

-The following procedure applies to windrowers equipped with 10-bolt drive wheels.
-If the windrower is equipped with the optional high torque power wheels, which are secured to the windrower with 12 bolts, refer to 4.1.12 Checking and Adding Wheel Drive Lubricant - 12 Bolt Wheels, page 55.
+The following procedure is for 10-bolt drive wheels.
+If the windrower is equipped with the optional high torque power wheels (12-bolt), refer to 4.1.15 Checking and Adding Wheel Drive Lubricant Level -12 Bolt Wheels, page 60.

-- 1. Park the windrower on level ground. - 2.
-Position the windrower so that plugs (A) and (B) are horizontally aligned with center (C) of the hub. - 3.
+1. Park the windrower on level ground.

+- Position the windrower so that plugs (A) and (B) are horizontally aligned with center (C) of the hub. - 3.
 Shut down the engine, and remove the key from the ignition. - 4.
 Remove plug (A) or (B).
 The lubricant should be visible through the port.
 Some fluid may spill from the port. - 5.
 If necessary, add lubricant until lubricant runs out from open port (A) or (B).
-For lubricant specifications, refer to 6.1 Lubricants, Fluids, and System Capacities, page 145.
+For lubricant specifications, refer to 6.1 Lubricants, Fluids, and System Capacities, page 125.

 The lubricant used for the first wheel drive lubricant change differs from the type of lubricant used at the factory.
-For lubricant specifications, refer to 6.1 Lubricants, Fluids, and System Capacities, page 145.
+For lubricant specifications, refer to 6.1 Lubricants, Fluids, and System Capacities, page 125.